NTUZZH/Mixed-Reality-Workflow-using-HoloLens2-and-VFM/README.md

 # AppSAM

 A Mixed Reality application for HoloLens 2, built with Unity and the Mixed Reality Toolkit (MRTK).
-This application leverages the device's depth camera and performs complex image processing and numerical calculations.
-It also features spatial mapping and dynamic object interaction.
+This application leverages the device's RGB and depth camera and performs complex image processing and segmentation.
+It features spatial mapping and dynamic building elements segmentation and quantification.

 This project has been published as a journal paper titled **"Automated non-contact geometric quality assessment of building elements integrating mixed reality, depth sensing, and vision foundation model"** in the Journal of Computing in Civil Engineering.